 Adhesion relies on a chemically amenable surface to be created and maintained throughout the production process.
-Adhesion is a chemical process and occurs at the uppermost molecular layers of the material surface.
+Adhesion is a chemical process that occurs at the uppermost molecular layers of the material surface.
 This delicate surface is affected by myriad variables that come into play at many points throughout the process and interact with the surface in distinct ways.

-The Critical Control Points will differ based on what the final product is (a cell phone is produced differently than a car engine) but the principles of how the inspection process helps ensure adhesion are the same.
+The Critical Control Points will differ based on what the final product is (a cell phone is produced differently than a car engine), but the principles of how the inspection process helps ensure adhesion are the same.

 Inspect Early, Inspect Often

 A surface quality inspection process can be implemented either before production has begun and a new design is being prepared to scale up to the production floor or once a manufacturing process is in place.
 If possible, it is always preferable to have numeric specifications established before manufacturing in underway so you don't have to backtrack and re-write quality standards.
 This can also prevent rework, recalls and scrap before they become an issue.